Certificate III in Carpentry

 If you are looking for a flexible job and build skills that allow you to work all over the world, perhaps you may want to study carpentry.

-Carpenter is currently on the DIBP
+Carpenter is listed on Immigration’s –

 You will be trained in numerous fields in the carpentry industry such as studying drawings and specifications to determine materials required, ordering and selecting timbers and materials, preparing layouts and much more.

 Graduates will be a qualified tradesperson in the building and construction industry, skilled in many aspects of carpentry including:

 - Construct wall frames

 - Read and interpret plans

 - Shape materials and assemble component